hitch-fr/Desiccant/README.md

 ## About Desiccant

 Make your certificates management a breeze.
 Desiccant has a comprehensive JSON configuration system that let you effortlessly create, renew or automate your X509 certificates with only pure BASH.
-If like us at hitch.fr, you don't necessarily want to install technologies like snap or python on each of your servers, Desiccant could meet your needs.
+If like us at hitch.fr, you don't necessarily want to install technologies like snap or python on small servers just to be able to issue a couple of wildcard certificates, Desiccant could meet your needs.

 Under the hood, Desiccant uses